coreos/fleet/Documentation/using-the-client.md

 ### Custom etcd Endpoint

-fleetctl currently requires direct communication with the etcd cluster that your fleet machines are configured to use.
+!!!
+Deprecated. fleetctl communicates exclusively with a fleet API endpoint, and will no longer require direct access to etcd.

 Use the `--endpoint` flag to override the default of `http://127.0.0.1:4001`:

     fleetctl --endpoint http://<IP:PORT> list-units